Shubho7/Deep-Research-AI-Agent/README.md

 ## Overview

-DeepResearchAI leverages Google's Gemini LLM models (`gemini-1.5-flash` & `gemini-2.0-flash`) to perform comprehensive research on any topic.
-The system integrates web search capabilities through the Tavily API to gather information and then uses Gemini to synthesize the findings into a coherent research document.
-The architecture is built on LangChain's component framework and LangGraph's state management system to create a robust, agentic research workflow.
+DeepResearchAI leverages Google's Gemini LLM models like `gemini-2.0-flash`, `gemini-1.5-flash` & `gemini-1.5-pro` to perform comprehensive research on any topic.
+It integrates web search through the Tavily API, synthesizes findings, drafts content, fact-checks accuracy, formats citations, and exports results to PDF.

+The architecture uses:
+- **LangChain** for prompt management, LLM integration, and chain creation
+- **LangGraph** for workflow orchestration and state management
+- **Tavily** for web search and website crawling

 ## Features